- Classes taught in English

 Students will spend 15 to 20 hours per week at their work placement and will attend class sessions and complete academic assignments related to their work experiences.
 A workplace supervisor and an academic supervisor will be assigned to each student and the Internship paper will be graded.

 Placements can be found in most fields, depending on each student’s prior study and experience.
-Placements are not available in health/medical related industries, nor in the education field.
+Placements are not available in health/medical fields specific to human medicine.

 Students in this track have the benefit of a semester abroad, soaking up the unique NZ culture while gaining valuable work experience in a NZ setting.
 AUT University is ideally situated in the heart of New Zealand’s largest commercial center so the opportunities are boundless.